Get Started with a Free Water Consultation

 #11: Drink Before You Get Thirsty

-Because some people might not get thirsty until they’re already dehydrated, you shouldn’t wait until you’re feeling parched.
-Instead, find other ways to remind yourself to keep drinking water.
+Some people might not get thirsty until they’re already dehydrated, so you shouldn’t wait until you’re feeling parched.
+Instead, find other ways to remind yourself to keep drinking water, even if you’re not that thirsty.

 #12: Know Your Dehydration Risks